With the warming weather, our thoughts turn to flea markets, yard sales, thrifting and flipping furniture.

 Not only are they easy to transform with paint, but they are so economical to update.

-Have you got an old rusty wagon around that’s no longer in use?
+Have you got an old red wagon lying around?

-Personally, I think this wagon shelf is such a fun accessory for Aiden’s car themed bedroom.
+Then upcyle it into a fun wagon shelf, the perfect accessory for Aiden’s car themed bedroom.

-So what do you do with some old croquet mallets and an old board?
+So what do you do with some old croquet mallets and scrap wood?

 Of course, you make a blanket ladder.

-Only the handles were used for this project.
+While only the handles were used for this project, we’re saving the mallets for another project.

-Pages from a beginner reading book, matted and framed make cute art in the toy room.
+Mat and frame pages from a beginner reading book for cute art in the toy room.

 You just can’t go wrong with a beautiful vintage mirror.

-In fact, I love the pitted and imperfect finish on the mirror.
+In fact, I love the pitted and imperfect finish of this mirror.

 Removing the large plate glass mirror and adding a vintage mirror adds so much character to this Bathroom Remodel on a Budget.

-Ceramic and glass vases are also easy to find your favorite thrift store or flea market.
+Glass vases are also easy to find at your favorite thrift store or flea market.

 Plaster of Paris and paint give this old glass vase a whole new look!